liaafk/dpgis/README.md

 # dpgis

-This ist the code to run the DP-based proxy for PostGIS.
+This is the code to run the DP-based proxy for PostGIS.
 We implement the LDP algorithm as stated in [1].

 ## How to use